wp-plugins/buddypress-links/readme.txt

 Contributors: MrMaz
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8591311
-Tags: wpmu, buddypress, social, networking, links, rich media, embed, youtube, flickr, metacafe Requires at least: PHP 5.2, WordPress MU 2.9.1, BuddyPress 1.2.x Tested up to: PHP 5.2.x, WordPress 2.9.1, BuddyPress 1.2.x Stable tag: 0.2.1
+Tags: wpmu, buddypress, social, networking, links, rich media, embed, youtube, flickr, metacafe Requires at least: PHP 5.2, WordPress 2.9.1, BuddyPress 1.2.x Tested up to: PHP 5.2.x, WordPress 2.9.1, BuddyPress 1.2.x Stable tag: 0.3

 BuddyPress Links is a drop in link and rich media sharing component for BuddyPress 1.2.x

 == Description ==

-#### Update!
+#### Warning!

-Rich media embedding is now available in version 0.2.
-Currently there is support for YouTube, Flickr, and metacafe with more to come.
-As of 0.2.1 there is now support for embedding regular web pages as rich media!
+The 0.3.x branch is not backwards compatible with the BuddyPress 1.1.x branch, or compatible with the 1.2.x classic theme.

-Check out my blog post, which has a screencast demonstrating all of the new features! http://marshallsorenson.com/post/rich-media-embedding-and-mashing-with-buddypress-links
+The links data from the 0.2.x branch is compatible with 0.3.x, except that all links wire posts will be lost.

 #### What is BuddyPress Links?